-Footsteps Child Care will expect a parent to pick up a child within 30 minutes if a child exhibits symptoms of illness during the day.
-These symptoms include, but are not limited to inability to participate in routine activities, needing more care than staff can provide, fever (100.4 F/38 C or higher with temporal thermometer), fever with behavior changes, difficulty breathing, uncontrolled coughing, diarrhea, vomiting, open sores, rashes, signs of infection, runny nose with colored mucus, or any other sign of communicable illness.
-Footsteps will conduct daily check of children and staff throughout the day.
-This may include temperature taking, visual look over, and asking health questions.
+Footsteps Child Care expects a child to be picked up within 30 minutes of a parent or guardian being informed their child is exhibiting symptoms of illness.

+These symptoms include, but are not limited to, inability to participate in routine activities, needing more care than staff can provide, fever (100.4 F/38 C or higher with temporal thermometer), fever with behavior changes, difficulty breathing, uncontrolled coughing, diarrhea, vomiting, open sores, rashes, signs of infection, runny nose with colored mucus, or any other sign of communicable illness.